 Pint of Science is a non-profit organisation that brings some of the most brilliant scientists to your local pub to discuss their latest research and findings with you.
 You don't need any prior knowledge, and this is your chance to meet the people responsible for the future of science (and have a pint with them).
 Our festival runs over a few days in May every year, but we occasionally run events during other months.
 Sign up to our mailing list to be the first to hear about our latest news.

 Sign up to our mailing list to hear the latest news

-In 2012 Dr Michael Motskin and Dr Praveen Paul were two research scientists who started and organised an event called ‘Meet the Researchers’.
+In 2012 Dr Michael Motskin and Dr Praveen Paul were two research scientists at Imperial College London.
+They started and organised an event called ‘Meet the Researchers’.
 It brought people affected by Parkinson’s, Alzheimer’s, motor neurone disease and multiple sclerosis into their labs to show them the kind of research they do.
 It was inspirational for both visitors and researchers.
 They thought if people want to come into labs to meet scientists, why not bring the scientists out to the people?
 And so Pint of Science was born.
-In May 2013 they held the first Pint of Science festival and it quickly took off around the world.
+In May 2013 they held the first Pint of Science festival in just three cities.
+It quickly took off around the world and is now in over 150 cities.
 Read more here.

 Our events fall into the following topics:

 - Beautiful Mind - neuroscience, psychology and psychiatry

 - Atoms to Galaxies - physics, chemistry, maths, astronomy

 - Our Body - medicine, human biology, health

 - Planet Earth - geosciences, plant sciences, zoology

 - Tech Me Out - biotechnology, robotics, computers